 Santa Ana Army Air Base

-At SAAAB, in uniform!
+At Santa Ana Army Air Base in uniform!

 Santa Ana Army Air Base (SAAAB) was a huge classification and preflight center on the west coast where new Aviation Cadets were indoctrinated into military life.
 They were given rigorous medical exams and numerous aptitude and physical tests to determine whether they were best suited to be pilots, navigators or bombardiers.
 Once their classifications had been chosen they entered 9 weeks of preflight training.
 Courses included military training, physical training, and academic instruction in such subjects as maps and charts, mathematics, Morse code, military courtesy and customs, military hygiene, naval and aircraft identification, organization of the ground forces, physics, and safeguarding military information.
 From SAAAB, they would then go on to other bases for further training in their specialties.
 Herman arrived at Santa Ana, which is located near Newport Beach, at about June or July of 1942.

 I once again interviewed Lt.
 Col Monroe F. “Buddy” Stamps, who was at Santa Ana in 1944, two years after Herman.
-In 1942, it was necessary to have a 4 year college degree in order to qualify for .
+In 1942, it was necessary to have a 4 year college degree in order to qualify.
 By 1944, when Buddy was there, because they needed the airmen so badly they sent him to a civilian college for 5 months of study … heavy on physics and math.

 That same day on the beach, they took an aquatic survival course when they went into the ocean, took off their pants and made flotation devices out of them.